George Pastell: Career

 He made his film debut in Give Us This Day (1949), credited as Nino Pastellides, and played villains in film and television.
 He was often cast by Hammer Film Productions as Eastern characters such as Mehemet Bey in The Mummy (1959), the High Priest of Kali in The Stranglers of Bombay (1960), Inspector Etienne in Maniac (1963), and Hashmi Bey in The Curse of the Mummy's Tomb (1964).

 His exotic looks often saw him cast in spy films of the '60s such as From Russia with Love (1963); Licensed to Kill (1965); A Man Could Get Killed (1966); That Riviera Touch (1966); and Deadlier Than the Male (1967).
 He also appeared in the films Tiger Bay, The Angry Hills (1959), The Siege of Sidney Street (1960), Konga, The Frightened City (1961), On the Beat (1962), The Moon-Spinners (1964), The Long Duel (1967) and The Magus (1968).

 He also appeared as the villain in the '60s television series Danger Man; The Avengers (1966 episode "Honey For the Prince"); Doctor Who; The Champions; The Saint; and Department S.

+Music

+At the suggestion of his wife, backing singer Gloria George (of The Ladybirds), Pastell went into the recording business.
+In 1968 with his partner Alexander Dembeniotis and help from a couple of bankers, the Duboff Brothers, he took over Recorded Sound Studio to make it a more commercially viable studio.
+The place would go on to house consoles and equipment created by electronics engineer Rupert Neve.
+Pastell acted as studio manager and by 1971, the studio was renamed Nova Sound after being acquired by a group named Scotia Investments.

+Personal life

 Pastell had dual citizenship between the United Kingdom and United States with homes in Miami, Florida and Manhattan.
 He was a member of the Screen Actors Guild as well as a theatrical instructor for Pasadena Playhouse.
-After retiring from the acting industry in 1969, Pastell spent his final years touring the nation, performing in musical theatre with his wife.
+Pastell spent his final years touring the nation, performing in musical theatre with his wife.